openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 Karpenter simplifies node management.
 Scaling a Kubernetes cluster often requires pre-configured node groups, scaling rules or manually adding nodes.
 Karpenter eliminates this by dynamically selecting the right instance types and adding them to the cluster based on a flexible NodePool configuration.
 Unlike node group-level autoscalers, Karpenter makes scaling decisions based on the entire cluster’s needs.

-## Deploy OpenFaaS and Karpenter on AWS EKS.
+## How to Deploy OpenFaaS and Karpenter on AWS EKS

 In the following sections we will run you through the steps to get a basic OpenFaaS deployment with Karpenter running on EKS.